SebastiaanPasterkamp/pikube-ansible/README.md

 5. Mount the newly written file systems on the SD at your preferred mounting locations.
 Once the file systems are mounted, export the common path part to a variable.
 We'll continue to use this variable in the examples below.
-Of course these commands can be tailored to your particular setup.
+Of course, these commands can be tailored to your particular setup.

     ```bash
     # e.g. for /path/to/boot